What Dr. Faustus did not know

 A fatal superficiality

-Most commentators take note of Faust's arrogant assumption of godlike powers.
-Marlowes The tragic history of Doctor Faustus begins with the main character despising the knowledge he has received through the four sciences (philosophy, medicine, law and theology).
-Wittenberg was, of course, the scene of what happened around Martin Luther and the undertones that resonate cannot be ignored.
-Theology was once regarded as the "Queen's Science".
-But what folly to think that you have soaked up all the knowledge that could be taught.
-Faust's lack of depth of intellect and spirit put many readers off early on from this story.
+Most commentators take note of Faust's arrogant assumption of possessing godlike powers.
+Marlowe's *The Tragical History of Doctor Faustus* begins with the main character despising the knowledge he has gained through the four sciences (philosophy, medicine, law, and theology).
+Wittenberg was, of course, the setting for Martin Luther's story, and the underlying undertones are unmistakable.
+Theology was once regarded as the "science of the queen."
+But what folly to believe one has absorbed all the knowledge that could be taught!
+Faust's lack of intellectual depth and spirit deters many readers from this story early on.

-The letter from Paul to the Romans, which Luther saw as his declaration of religious freedom, stands out here: "Since they considered themselves wise, they became fools" (Rom 1,22).
-Later Paul writes about the depths and riches one has to experience when one seeks God: “O what a depth of riches, both of the wisdom and the knowledge of God!
-How incomprehensible are his judgments and how unsearchable are his ways!
-For "who knew the mind of the Lord, or who was his counselor"? "(Rom 11,33-34).
+Paul's letter to the Romans, which he considered his explanation for religious freedom, stands out here: "Considering themselves wise, they became fools" (Romans 1:22).
+Later, Paul writes about the depths and riches to be experienced when one seeks God: "Oh, the depth of the riches of the wisdom and knowledge of God!
+How unsearchable his judgments and his ways beyond tracing out!
+For 'Who has known the mind of the Lord, or who has been his counselor?'"
+(Romans 11:33-34).

 Tragic hero